-With something like this, I’ll shoot a quick message asking for some more details about the tenant payment history.
+With something like this, I’ll shoot a quick message asking for some more details about the tenant's payment history.
 Has it always been on time?
 Have there been any other issues with the tenant?
 Then, ultimately, I’ll ask for their recommendation.

-In this case, the tenant had several late payments, so I asked them about how the rental market in that area was doing, the market rent, and how quickly they think they could re-lease it.
+In this case, the tenant had several late payments, so I asked them about how the rental market in that area was doing, the market rent, and how quickly they think they could release it.
 They said it was a very hot market, and market rents were higher.
-So, I decided it was better to end this relationship and to find a more responsible tenant.
+So, I decided it was better to end this relationship and find a more responsible tenant.

 When looking over statements at the beginning of each month, I might see things like plumbers and electricians having to go out and do repairs at different properties.
 But all those happened without me having to manage it and I was free to focus on other things!

 But Doesn’t This All Cost Money?